-With this creative writing exercise, students use introspection and visioning to inspire a fictional narrative.
+With this creative writing exercise, students use introspection and visioning to create a fictional narrative.

 Creative writing, creativity, fiction, narrative, brainstorming, visioning, introspection, imagination